Client means a legal person using Unicount Services.

 Unicount uses Google services to analyze the usage of the Website and optimize the experience.

-Google Analytics allows Unicount to track which pages are visited, for how long and gives Unicount insights about where the Users come from.
+Google Analytics allows Unicount to track which pages are visited, and for how long and gives Unicount insights about where the Users come from.

 The data collected by Google also allows Unicount to show relevant ads through AdWords.